UncleJeff86/phpproject/README.md

 The bottom credentials are to connect to the server if HOSTED ONLINE ON AZURE.
 This method is commented out by default as the Azure server has not been functioning as intended!

+If hosting on your own server: username 'root' password '' (blank)